Raica Oliveira: Career

 Oliveira is modeling lingerie for Victoria's Secret.
 She is featured in the brands new campaign in 2009.
 This is the second time Oliveira is advertising Victoria's Secret since 2005 when she appeared in their swimwear catalogue.

 Oliveira is the first Brazilian model ever to appear in a Swarovski campaign.
 She is the face of the Ginga Collection which hits the stores in April 2010.

 Since the year 2000 Oliveira has appeared in more than 6 Vogue editions such as Vogue USA, Vogue Australia, Vogue Spain, Vogue Italy, Vogue Brazil, Vogue Paris.

 In November 2010 Oliveira became the new face of lingerie brand Ultimo replacing Kelly Brook.
 However, while Oliveira is happy to pose in her underwear for the new campaign, she has drawn the line at ever posing nude.

 Reporter for Jornal Record

 Since 2008, Oliveira has been working as a reporter in Paris and New York for the Portuguese Jornal Record.
 Oliveira will be reporting on fashion occasions occurring in Paris and New York for the program Hoje em Dia which is hosted by fellow model Ana Hickmann.

 She was going to be the presenter of Fórum Desenvolvimento Sustentável 2008 but was unable to do so because of her modeling work.

 Personal life

 Oliveira is a vegetarian and she has stated she has been one her whole life and does not feel the urge to eat animal meat.

-Oliveira speaks Portuguese, English, French, Spanish and Italian.
-She loves animals.
-She has eight dogs in her home town.
-Oliveira has six tattoos and plans to study philosophy at university when she retires.